Back to the US: How new rules for British visitors will work after travel ban lifts

 Yes.
 In advance of the opening, airlines have been ramping up their schedules to meet the pent-up demand to see families and friends.

-Initially fares are extremely high due to the demand.
-For example, the first British Airways flight from the UK to the US, departing from London Heathrow to New York JFK on 8 November, returning a week later, is currently £853 – more than twice the usual round-trip fare in low season.
+Initially, fares will be extremely high due to demand.
+For example, the first British Airways flight from the UK to the US, departing from London Heathrow to New York JFK on 8 November, currently costs £1,731 for one seat in economy, one way – more than twice the usual fare for a return trip in low season.

 Virgin Atlantic’s links between Manchester and Orlando are proving very popular, with the first few days sold out completely.

-After the first few days fares will have settled down and availability should rise.
+After the first few days, fares should settle down and availability will rise.
 So a late November or early December trip for Christmas shopping or sunshine in California or Florida could be good value for vaccinated travellers.

 Can I enter the US by land or sea from Canada or Mexico?